Authentication

 &client_secret=your-client-secret

-The response shape is identical to Getting an access and refresh token - store the new access_token, refresh_token and expires values, replacing the previous ones.
+The response shape is identical to [Getting an access and refresh token](#getting-an-access-and-refresh-token) - store the new `access_token`, `refresh_token` and `expires` values, replacing the previous ones.

-Decoding access tokens
+### Decoding access tokens

 The access tokens returned by the LawVu API are [Base64-encoded JSON Web Tokens](https://datatracker.ietf.org/doc/html/rfc7519) (JWT).